Capacity-Achieving Entanglement Purification Protocol for Pauli Dephasing Channel: Details of the Protocol

 In this section, we show no entanglement is lost between the rounds of the purification process as $m\rightarrow \infty$.
 If we add the successful and failed states up after the first round, they give the state of $m-1$ copies of the noisy Bell pairs as shown below

-where $\rho_{\mathrm{AB}}^{\otimes(m-1)}$ is $m-1$ copies of the initial state shown in Eq.~\eqref{eq:choi}.
-The intuition behind the RHS of Eq.~\eqref{eq:rci_first_stage_relation} is that when combining the successful and failed states after the first round of the protocol, the overall state has the same entanglement as the state from the first stage with up to $m-1$ copies, since one copy was measured during the process.
+where $\rho_{\mathrm{AB}}^{\otimes(m-1)}$ is $m-1$ copies of the initial state shown in equation~\eqref{eq:choi}.
+The intuition behind the RHS of equation~\eqref{eq:rci_first_stage_relation} is that when combining the successful and failed states after the first round of the protocol, the overall state has the same entanglement as the state from the first stage with up to $m-1$ copies, since one copy was measured during the process.
 Note that the RCI of $\rho_{\mathrm{AB}}$ is equal to $1-\mathrm{H}_2(p)$ which is the capacity, $C$ of the dephasing channel.
 As there is no entanglement between each copy of $\rho_{\mathrm{AB}}$ before the purification process, we can use $S(\rho^{\otimes n})=n\,S(\rho)$.
-Therefore the LHS of Eq.~\eqref{eq:rci_first_stage_relation} becomes
+Therefore the LHS of equation~\eqref{eq:rci_first_stage_relation} becomes

-This implies that after the first round of the protocol, the average state has the same RCI as $m-1$ copies from the previous round (see \ZJ{Appendix}~\ref{sec:appendix_cap_first} and \ZJ{Appendix}~\ref{sec:appendix_cap_second} for the proof of the RHS of Eq.~\eqref{eq:rci_first_stage_relation} and the capacity proof for the second stage, respectively).
+This implies that after the first round of the protocol, the average state has the same RCI as $m-1$ copies from the previous round (see appendix~\ref{sec:appendix_cap_first} and appendix~\ref{sec:appendix_cap_second} for the proof of the RHS of equation~\eqref{eq:rci_first_stage_relation} and the capacity proof for the second stage, respectively).
 Additionally, as $m\rightarrow \infty$,

 For the $n^\text{th}$ round of the protocol, the RCI of the average state between Alice and Bob can be expressed as

 where $\mathrm{RCI}(\rho_{\mathrm{AB}_{n}})$ denotes the RCI of the average state of the current round, while $\mathrm{RCI}(\rho_{\mathrm{AB}_{n-1}})$ represents the RCI of $m-1$ copies of the average state from the previous round.
 The overall RCI needs to be normalised by the total number of Bell pairs used throughout the purification proceess.
 Since the RCI of \ZJ{the current} round is equal to the previous round, the RCI of the $n^{\text{th}}$ can be related to the first round by